The session cookies of web applications must have security attributes (HttpOnly, Secure, SameSite) and prefixes (e.g., __Host-).

-Implement the HttpOnly attribute: If the HttpOnly attribute is present in the HTTP response header, the cookie can not be accessed using client side scripts.
-As a result and even if there exist a cross-site scripting (XSS) vulnerability and a user accidentally accesses the link that exploits this vulnerability, the browser will not reveal the cookie to a third party. * If a browser does not support HttpOnly and the website tries to set the HttpOnly attribute, said attribute will be ignored by the browser thus creating a traditional cookie accessible by scripts.
-As a result, the cookie (usually a session cookie) becomes vulnerable to theft or modification by a malicious script.
+Implement the HttpOnly attribute: If the HttpOnly attribute is present in the HTTP response header, the cookie cannot be accessed using client side scripts.
+As a result, and even if there is a cross-site scripting (XSS) vulnerability and a user accidentally accesses the link that exploits this vulnerability, the browser will not reveal the cookie to a third party. * If a browser does not support HttpOnly and the website tries to set the HttpOnly attribute, said attribute will be ignored by the browser, thus creating a traditional cookie accessible by scripts.
+Consequently, the cookie (usually a session cookie) becomes vulnerable to theft or modification by a malicious script.

 Implement the Secure attribute: The secure attribute is an option that can be applied from the application server when a new cookie is sent to the user in a HTTP response.
 The purpose of the secure attribute is to prevent cookies from being viewed by unauthorized third parties due to the plain text transmission of the cookie.

 clientaccesspolicy.xml file granting unintended access to Silverlight controls.

 An attacker generates a script that is executed by a valid authenticated user without their knowledge, without the HTTPOnly and Secure attributes the script sends information to the attacker containing the session cookie used for session theft.

 An attacker captures HTTP traffic using a Man in The Middle (MiTM) attack intercepting request and responses in plain text and extracting the session cookie used for session theft.